On the intermediate Jacobian of M5-branes: Acknowledgements

 \section{Acknowledgements}

 We thank Jakob Moritz, Liam McAllister, Washington Taylor for numerous discussions and comments.
+We thank Andreas Schachner for catching typos in the manuscript.
 The work of MK was supported by the Pappalardo Fellowship.
 PJ was supported by the DOE grant DE-SC00012567.

 \newgeometry{top=25mm, bottom=25mm}

 \begin{adjustwidth}{-20pt}{-20pt}